VipsSharma/Zabbix/README.md

 ## The features added in zabbi are :

-* Using host.get you can get all results for a host ( including 'hostInterface'  results ).
+* Using host.get you can get all results for a host ( including hostInterface results ).